-Car rental companies supplying Auckland Airport include Hertz, Avis, Europcar, and Budget, Ezi Car Rental, Bargain Car Rentals, Go Rentals, Omega, Snap Rentals, Alamo, Enterprise, and Jucy.
+Car rental companies supplying Auckland Airport include Hertz, Avis, Europcar, Budget, Ezi Car Rental, Bargain Car Rentals, Go Rentals, Omega, Snap Rentals, Alamo, Enterprise, and Jucy.

 Yes, you should fill up the petrol tank before returning a rental car.
 If you fail to do so, a refill fee will apply.

 What is the speed limit in Auckland?

 The default speed limits in Auckland are 50 kph on built-up, residential, or urban roads and 100 kph on highways and open roads.
 There are many variations to these limits, so you should always check the posted speed limit signs.